Unboxed-Software/solana-course/content/token-swap.md

 If curves don't make a whole lot of sense, don't worry!
 While learning more about how they work doesn't hurt, you don't need to understand the entirety of the mathematics to be able to implement the common curves.

-# Demo
+# Lab

-For this demo, a token pool of two brand new tokens has been created and is live on Devnet.
+For this lab, a token pool of two brand new tokens has been created and is live on Devnet.
 We'll walk through building out a frontend UI to interact with this swap pool!
 Since the pool is already made, we don't have to worry about initiating the pool and funding it with tokens.
 Instead, we'll focus on building out the instructions for

 - depositing liquidity to the pool
 - withdrawing your deposited liquidity